4 Notable Examples of Smart Factories Exhibiting the Industry 4.0 Journey In Southeast Asia

 Smart Factory Example #1: Zuellig Pharma

-Accenture and Singtel teamed up to create a smart 5G-enabled warehouse for one of Asia’s largest healthcare service providers, Zuellig Pharma.
+Accenture and Singtel teamed up to create a smart 5G-enabled warehouse for one of Asia’s largest healthcare service providers, Singapore-based Zuellig Pharma.
 Technologies deployed include 5G, edge computing for real-time data analytics, AR headsets and vision, and drones.
 While the AR goggles were used for more efficient product picking, 5G-enabled drone technologies can facilitate a full inventory count of the warehouse in 20 minutes.

 By deploying these smart technologies, Zuellig Pharma worked under a more data-driven, automated approach.
 The AR Vision Picking solution resulted in a 30% improvement in pick productivity and 100% pick accuracy.
 Moreover, the drone inventory counting solution translated to a 95% counting accuracy.